zyy17/o11ybench/README.md

 - Support to generate logs by **ANY** format with the config file

-- Support to generate logs with popular log format, such as apache common log, nginx access log, etc
+- Support to generate logs for common log format:
+  - Apache Common Log
+  - Apache Combined Log
+  - Apache Error Log
+  - RFC3164 Log
+  - RFC5424 Log
+  - JSON Log

 ## Usage